mroswell/backbone-reference-tracker/REQUIRE-TUTORIAL.md

+Ryan - may this help you gain hundreds of contributors!
+And may your framework be bug free that you never need them.

 Welcome!
-We're starting the contacts list tutorial from the todo-list generator project to make sure there aren't any hiccups or typos getting stuff rendered initially.
+We're starting the contacts list tutorial from the todo-list generator project to make sure there aren't any hiccups getting stuff rendered initially.
+Thanks to Rob Gerstenberger for invaluable input.
 There are a bunch of files you'll need to rename and a little bit of code to delete, but it's much faster than going through all the steps we went through in the first tutorial to get you there.
-Go ahead and rename the following files and folders to contacts-list rather than todo-list for consistency:
+You could even leave the names as they are, since it doesn't really matter too much.
+If you like, go ahead and rename the following files and folders to contacts-list rather than todo-list for consistency:

 * js/routers/todo-list.js
 * js/views/todo-list/index.js